 Trawangan Island is home to stunning beaches and is known amongst party people for its feisty nightlife, and scuba diving.
 Gili Meno is a famous honeymoon destination surrounded by crystal clear waters and white coasts.

-On the other hand, Gili Air is a combination of hippy – romantic vibes, and it offers a scenic view of Lombok’s mountainous landscapes.
-The Gili Islands are some of the best places to visit in Indonesia.
-However, make sure you pick the correct island for your requirement to avoid disappointments.
+On the other hand, Gili Air is a combination of hippy–romantic vibes, and it offers a scenic view of Lombok’s mountainous landscapes.

 Commonly mistaken for the Island in Portugal, Flores in Indonesia is one of the most underrated destinations in the country.
 Located on the east of Komodo Island, Flores is also home to the exotic Komodo dragon.